CiscoDevNet/Meraki-Dashboard-API-v1-Documentation/docs/RateLimit.md

 - **Use Push API to reduce polling**
    - For supported topics, use [Push API](https://developer.cisco.com/meraki/api-v1/push-api/) to receive near-real-time updates through webhooks instead of repeatedly polling REST API endpoints.
-   - Reducing polling can lower API call volume and preserve the shared organization API budget for operations that still require REST API calls.
+   - Reducing polling can lower API call volume and preserving the shared organization API budget for operations that still require REST API calls.
 Push API does not replace REST API calls for unsupported topics or use cases.

 | **Use Case**                                  | **Less Efficient Operation**                                                                 | **More Efficient Operation**                                                                                             |
 |--------------------------------------------|----------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------|